uk03931/hello-world/README.md

 # hello-world

-Test repository for practising with Github
+My name is Daz and I am practising with Python, trying to understand what this coding world is all about!